shinydevelopment/ShinyDevelopment-Holding/_posts/2009-10-22-building-a-reliable-back-end-for-balloons.markdown

 layout: post
 title: Building a reliable back end for Balloons!
 author: @daveverwer
+excerpt: So I have spent the last few months building our new iPhone app, <a href="http://balloonsapp.com">Balloons!</a>.
+Obviously it needs a back end web service to move all of the balloons around the skies and host all of the attached messages.
+The back end is (predictably for me) written in Ruby on Rails and we just finished moving the hosting for it to <a href="http://brightbox.co.uk">Brightbox</a>.
 ---
 So I have spent the last few months building our new iPhone app, <a href="http://balloonsapp.com">Balloons!</a>